 Conclusion

 Using an automation-as-code approach has allowed us at WWT to create stable and reliable automated test suites that we are able to run through continuous integration and create shorter feedback loops for our defects.
 We have experience with click-and-record tools if your organization is tied into an expensive license and is struggling to use it.
 We are excited about the future of AI-based tools and continue our research and experimentation with them.
-Contact an expert today or request our Software Test Automation Briefing to find out how WWT can spearhead your functional test automation.
+Contact an expert today to find out how WWT can spearhead your functional test automation.